CivMC/Civ/plugins/CivSpy/README.md

 ### CivSpy
 -------------

-Better targetted recording of very specific actions and data.
+Better targeted recording of very specific actions and data.

 To create a new scanner, just add it the scanners in either the Bungee or Bukkit module as appropriate.